huku-/recover/plugins/ida_pro/README.md

 ## Using the plug-in

-Just press Ctrl+R for the main UI to pop-up, or manually navigate to `Edit` &rarr; `Plugins` &rarr; `REcover`.
+Just press Ctrl+Alt+R for the main UI to pop-up, or manually navigate to `Edit` &rarr; `Plugins` &rarr; `REcover`.